 Student Health Insurance

-Beginning fall 2013, CCA will move to an online insurance-waiver system.
-CCA will no longer accept paper waivers, and a student’s own health insurance must meet minimum coverage requirements to qualify for an approved waiver.
+CCA now uses an online insurance-waiver system.
+CCA no longer accepts paper waivers, and a student’s own health insurance must meet minimum-coverage requirements to qualify for an approved waiver.

-In addition to reducing paper waste, this system will ensure all students have adequate health insurance coverage -- coverage that is minimally comparable to the CCA Kaiser Permanente Health insurance plan.
+In addition to reducing paper waste, this system ensures all students have adequate health insurance coverage -- coverage that is minimally comparable to the CCA Kaiser Permanente Health insurance plan.

-CCA is taking this early opportunity to inform you of this change, and to recommend that you take the time to evaluate your own insurance, compared to CCA’s Kaiser Permanente Health insurance plan.
+CCA is recommending that you take the time to evaluate your own insurance, compared to CCA’s Kaiser Permanente Health insurance plan.

-Per CCA policy, all students who are registered at 12 or more units per semester (9 units per semester for Graduate Program in Visual and Critical Studies students) are charged the insurance and are automatically enrolled in the CCA Kaiser Permanente Health insurance plan.
+Per CCA policy, all students who are registered at 12 or more units per semester (9 units per term for all graduate students) are charged the insurance and are automatically enrolled in the CCA Kaiser Permanente Health insurance plan.